ClementDuvert/GHG.flux.tropics/Data/README.md

-# Dataset Documentation
+# Dataset documentation
-This folder contains raw and processed datasets used for the analysis of GHG fluxes from (sub)tropical lakes and rivers, including supporting metadata.
+This folder contains raw and processed datasets used for the analysis of (sub)tropical inland water GHG fluxes, including supporting metadata.

 ---